-This guide describes the support that IRIXTM and the Silicon Graphics CHALLENGETM, OnyxTM, and POWERCHALLENGE computers provide to real-time programs.
-The support bundled with all versions of IRIX is called REACTTM.
-A set of extra-cost features is called REACT/ProTM.
-This guide covers both REACT and REACT/Pro.
+This guide describes the support that IRIX[TM] and the Silicon Graphics CHALLENGE[TM], Onyx[TM], and POWERCHALLENGE computers provide to real-time programs.
+The support bundled with all versions of IRIX is called REACT[TM].
+A set of extra-cost features is called REACT/Pro[TM].
+This guide covers REACT for IRIX 6.2, and REACT/Pro 3.0.

-This guide is designed to be read online, using IRIS InSightTM.
+This guide is designed to be read online, using IRIS InSight[TM].
 You are encouraged to read it in non-linear order using all the navigation tools that Insight provides.
+In the online book, the name of a reference page ("man page") is red in color (for example: mpin(2), sproc(2)).
+You can click on these names to cause the reference page to open automatically in a separate terminal window.